andres-chiliz/symfony-flex/README.md

 Last but not least, if in your bundle asset directory you've created a `after-install.txt` file, this will be automatically parsed and displayed after installing the recipe.

+## Generation
-Once, that's done, you just need to run `./bin/sf flex:generate`
+After configuring your bundle, you just need to run `./bin/sf flex:generate` and commit generated files